Skip to content

 • Try to do this without criticising your child or drawing attention to their errors.

-• Try not to interrupt the flow of the conversation - aim to keep it natural and respond to what they have said.
+• Try not to interrupt the flow of the conversation, aim to keep it natural and respond to what they have said.

-• Before children can start to learn speech sounds, they need to be ready!
+Before children can start to learn speech sounds, they need to be ready!

 The following games and activities can be used to help improve early listening skills and to make children aware of the sounds they can hear around them, which will help to learn to speak clearly later on.

-Remember to keep the activities fun – it’s often better to keep activities short to start with.
+Remember to keep the activities fun, it’s often better to keep activities short to start with.

-Listening for sounds:
+Listening for sounds

 Later, see how many sounds your child can remember.

-Same / different: Make two sounds (or for slightly older children say two words) and ask them to tell you if two sounds or words are the same or different, or whether they are long or short.
+Same or different: Make two sounds (or for slightly older children say two words) and ask them to tell you if two sounds or words are the same or different, or whether they are long or short.

 Actions to sounds games

-Create games where, for example, they run when they hear one sound, and jump when they hear another.
-This is lots of fun to make up different actions together, and works really well with more than one child too!
+Create games where, for example, they run when they hear one sound and jump when they hear another.
+This is lots of fun to make up different actions together and works really well with more than one child too!

 Have fun making “symbolic sounds” together (sounds that mean something) – animal noises, transport noises, and fun sounds such as “uh-oh” when something falls on the floor, or “mmmmm!” when your food is nice.
 These sounds are really interesting to listen to and fun to copy.